jackschu/uva-operating-systems-review/markdownfiles/virtual_machines.md

     -   when os sets pte, tlb is out of sync
     -   so the procs are supposed to tell os when the update page table
     -   note this implies we can use that telling to update shadow pt
--   in some sense, the shadow page table is immitating tlb a virtual tlb
+-   in some sense, the shadow page table is imitating tlb a virtual tlb
     -   it caches page tables entrees just like tlb, filled in by hypervisor
     -   update on demand
 -   shadow page table is used by hypervisor